 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

-2. Niche College Search: https://www.niche.com/colleges/?state=IA&sort=best
+3. Niche College Search: https://www.niche.com/colleges/?degree=4-year&state=IA&major=nursing&sort=best

 4. Accreditation Commission for Education in Nursing (ACEN): http://www.acenursing.us/accreditedprograms/programSearch.htm

 5. American Association of Colleges of Nursing Commission on Collegiate Nursing Education (CCNE): http://www.aacn.nche.edu/ccne-accreditation/accredited-programs

 6. Iowa Board of Nursing: https://nursing.iowa.gov/education/nursing-education-program-statistics